MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 One of the main benefits of using a host program is that the classical data returned by the Q# program can then be further processed in the host language.
 This could consist of some advanced data processing (e.g. something that can't be performed internally in Q#), and then calling further Q# actions based on those results, or something as simple as plotting the Q# results.

-The general scheme is shown here, and we discuss the specific implementations for Python, C#, and F# below.
+The general scheme is shown here, and we discuss the specific implementations for Python and C# below.
+A sample using an F# host program can be found at the [.NET interoperability samples](https://github.com/microsoft/Quantum/tree/master/samples/interoperability/dotnet).

 <br/>
 <img src="./images/host_program_diagram.png" alt="Q# program from a host program" width="700">